 GM: Delivered to this dark, dank den of despair, you discern a disarray of disheartened, disfigured, and dismembered droids.
 Pete: You've been practising that sentence, haven't you?
 GM: Definitely.

-Affably Amoral: The clone troopers.
+Affably Evil: The clone troopers are Affably Amoral.
 To a man, they are friendly, helpful, and enthusiastic about their jobs — to the point that when it comes time to execute Order 66, they are both surprisingly eager to do the deed (a fact Palpatine comments on), and unfailingly complimentary and sympathetic to the Jedi they're gunning down.

 Jar Jar: Dis meaning war, wesa needs to have a stronger leader!
 Mesa suggests Chancellor Palpatine gets emergency powers!
 Palpatine: What?!

 Especially in the case of Palpatine, when he saves Obi-Wan Kenobi.
 They turn the whole reasoning behind the eventual start of the Jedi/Empire conflict upside down; instead of Palpatine slowly corrupting Anakin until he's prepared to attack Windu in Palpatine's defense, it's Anakin playing both sides, eventually convincing Windu that Palpatine is a sleeper agent before showing up when they fight and attacking Windu, ostensibly to defend Palpatine against his unjustified attack.
 They even manage to make Palpatine's killing of Windu into a fairly awesome moment for Palpatine.

 Logic Bomb: Since Futurama doesn't exist in the world of Hypnotoads and Hyperchickens, "Billy West is known (barely) for doing voiceovers for poorly selling computer games..." until he appears inthe first Futurama movie.